darkred/Userscripts/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Thanks for reporting a bug! ⛰

+1. Start the issue title having the related script title in parenthesis.
-1. Make sure the bug is caused by the userscript.
-Try disabling the other userscripts first.
+2. Make sure the bug is caused by the userscript.
+Try disabling the other userscripts (and extensions) first.
-2. Be as specific as possible, I need to know where to look.
+3. Be as specific as possible, I need to know where to look.
+Provide STR (steps to reproduce) if needed.
-3. State name and version of your browser and script manager.
 4. Include a full URL where the bug appears.
 5. Include a screenshot/gif if necessary.
+6. Include name and version of your browser and script manager.

 Issues without enough details and URL/screenshot if necessary will be closed.
 -->